Superior Court of the District of Columbia

-The Superior Court of the District of Columbia, commonly referred to as DC Superior Court, is the trial court for the District of Columbia, in the United States.
+The Superior Court of the District of Columbia, commonly referred to as DC Superior Court, is the local (non-federal) trial court for the District of Columbia, in the United States.
 It hears cases involving criminal, civil law, family court, landlord, tenant, probate, tax, and driving violations.
 All appeals of Superior Court decisions go to the District of Columbia Court of Appeals though magistrate judge opinions are first appealed to a Superior Court Associate Judge.